vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 * The Norwegian "Straksbetaling" (instant payments) system is not designed for this, and not all banks support it.
-* There are other account-to-account payment methods but all have their idiosyncrasies, and none are a perfect fit.
+* There are other account-to-account payment methods, but all have their idiosyncrasies, and none are a perfect fit.
 * Payouts to cards is different than accounts, and will depend on the PSPs, which brings another set of challenges.